 Then, make a new Zapier automation with MailChimp's New Subscriber Trigger to have Zapier watch for new contacts added to a MailChimp list.
 Then, select the Google Sheets Create Spreadsheet Row Action, pick your spreadsheet, and click the

 + icon beside each field to select the correct item from MailChimp.
-Test and turn on your Zap, and from here on out your MailChimp subscribers will be added to the spreadsheet as soon as they subscribe.
+Test your Zap, and when everything looks good, you're ready to begin using it.
+From here on out your MailChimp subscribers will be added to the spreadsheet as soon as they subscribe.

 Those same basic steps work for most of your web apps.
 Just setup some automations, and you'll always have an extra copy of your data.

-Here are some example integrations to get started, or check the Zapbook for integrations with your favorite apps.
+Here are some example integrations to get started, or check the app directory for more integrations with your favorite apps.

 Now that you've saved a copy of everything from all your apps, and have your apps automatically backing themselves up with Zapier, it's time to make a full backup of everything on your computer.

 There are two main ways to back up your computer.
 You could either save a local backup, where a backup app saves a copy of your files to an external hard drive in your home or office.
 That's faster and cheaper, and lets you easily restore files if you need later.
 All you need to buy is an external hard drive, and perhaps a backup app.

 Your second option: save a cloud backup, which stores a copy of your files online.
 It's a bit slower, but also safer—if you were robbed, your house burned down, or you lost your backup drive, you can still restore all of your files.
 It'll just take a while to download them, and you'll have to pay around $5 per month for an online backup.

 Here are the best options for both types of backups, for your Mac or PC.